Maroosha/hexlet_pytest/README.md

 [![Actions Status](https://github.com/Maroosha/python-project-lvl1/workflows/run-linter/badge.svg)](https://github.com/Maroosha/hexlet_pytest/actions)

 # This is an educational project.
-It's aim is to learn automatic testing in Python.
+Its aim is to learn automatic testing in Python.